microsoft/FactoryOrchestrator/docs/docs/tasks-and-tasklists.md

 The XML can either be hand-authored; or authored, imported, and/or exported using the [Factory Orchestrator app's "Manage TaskLists"](#managing-tasklists) section.

 You can get started with Factory Orchestrator by using the **Manage TaskLists** screen in the Factory Orchestrator app to create a TaskList.
-TaskLists allow you to create collections of tasks that you use to validate your hardware.
+TaskLists allow you to create collections of tasks that you use to validate your device under test.
 The Factory Orchestrator app also allows you to export TaskLists for use on other systems.
 See [Managing TaskLists](#managing-tasklists) below.

 ## Managing TaskLists